kiennt9696/task-management-api/README.md

 2. __Controller Layer__: This layer receives requests, extracts params and calls __Service Layer__ to perform the right business functions.
 3. __Service Layer (Use case)__: This layer handles all business logic functions such as verifying workflow, changing task statuses via interacting with __Repository__ to perform read/write to databases or external systems.
-   In this layer, I use __marshmallow__ to dump data to json before returning data to clients
+   In this layer, I use __Marshmallow__ to dump data to json before returning data to clients
 4. __Repository Layer__: This layer only execute naive CRUD operations to database without any complicated logic.
 5. __Infras__: Handle connections to a specific kind of database, i.e Postgres in my case.